 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Portrait in oils of Sir William Congreve (1772- 1828), British military scientist.
-Congreve's main contribution to military science was the invention of his 'service rockets'.
-Used in the Napoleonic Wars, the rockets never achieved their potential as a military weapon although their effect on enemy morale was notable.
-Designed to carry solid ball and shrapnel warheads of 6lb, 12lb and 18lb sizes, the rockets were stabilised by long wooden poles (like fireworks).
-Whilst not accurate enough for tactical use, they were reasonably effective against large bodies of troops and fortifications.
-The rockets are remembered in the US National Anthem (in the line "and the rocket's red glare").
+William Congreve.
+Portrait of Sir William Congreve (1772-1828), British soldier and inventor of military rockets.
+Used in the Napoleonic Wars, Congreve's "service rockets" never realised their full weapons potential, although their effect on enemy morale was notable.
+The rockets carried solid ball and shrapnel warheads of 2-8kg and, like fireworks, were stabilised by long wooden poles.
+Whilst not sufficiently accurate for tactical use they were effective against large masses of troops and fortifications.
+The rockets are remembered in a line of the US national anthem: "and the rocket's red glare".

 Model release not available.
 Property release not required.